-It is undeniably the best tool for the job, however we do receive a couple of common questions about the CSV format, in relation to how it displays response data from Citizen Space in Microsoft Office Excel:
+It is undeniably the best tool for the job, however we do receive a couple of common questions about the format, in relation to how it displays response data from Citizen Space in Microsoft Office Excel:

 However, if you find this frustrating, here's what you can do: